 Very compact - two inches square

 Essentially the circuit functions as a compressor/limiter at low signal or gain levels, and an overdrive pedal at high gain.
-Inspired by the gain staging of Marshall amplifiers like the JCM 2000, it also includes a negative feedback loop that changes the "tightness" and feel of the pedal.
-The application of negative feedback to the input of the clipping circuit also affects the onset of distortion, making it more sensitive to dynamics with a sharper transition between clean and overdrive.
+Negative feedback also affects the onset of distortion, making it more sensitive to dynamics with a sharper transition between clean and overdrive.

-Recorded directly into an Mbox 3 Mini, with only moderate band limiting (60 Hz ~ 10kHz) applied in post-processing.
-The only other pedals in the loop are a Ditto x4 for looping, along with the Tech 21 Boost RVB for a nice medium plate reverb.
-Aside from this it's just the guitar, into the Super Saturator, and directly into the audio interface.
+Recorded directly into an Mbox 3 Mini, with basic band limiting (60 Hz ~ 10kHz) applied in post-processing.
+The only other pedals in the chain are a Ditto x4 for looping, along with a Tech 21 Boost RVB for its nice medium plate reverb.
+Aside from this, it's just the guitar into the Super Saturator, routed directly to the audio interface.

 Next, an overdriven 5F6-A Bassman style preamp is run into a single-ended 6V6 output stage, with tube-driven spring reverb.

-I set out to recreate the front end of this iconic amplifier in a compact package, with expanded routing options and an intuitive control scheme.
-Behold, the Desktop Pre (still working on the name).
-The large gain and volume knobs can be adjusted with the side of your foot while playing.
+The Desktop Pre is the front end of this iconic amplifier, but in a compact package and with expanded routing options and novel control scheme.
 What I call the "patch matrix" allows splitting the effects return signal into mono, stereo, XLR, or "dual-mono" - the stereo jack becomes a second mono out.
 This allows for direct routing into a standalone power amplifier, mixing board, recording interface, or anything else that accommodates line or mic-level inputs.
+Finally, the large gain and volume knobs can be precisely adjusted with the side of your foot while playing, my personal favorite feature.

 It's still a work in progress but next up on the list!
 There's much, much (much) more to write on all of these projects.
 As development continues I hope to share as much as possible!
 Stay tuned, thanks for stopping by.